Institutions

 The South China Sea Informal Working Group

-- This site documents a series of workshops held in Indonesia on “Managing Potential Conflicts in the South China Sea.”
-These non-governmental gatherings, attended by government and military officials in their private capacities as well as by academics from the region and Canada explore ways to engender cooperation among the nations bordering on the South China Sea, including environmental and resource management issues.
+– This site documents a series of workshops held in Indonesia on “Managing Potential Conflicts in the South China Sea.”
+These non-governmental gatherings, attended by government and military officials in their private capacities as well as by academics from the region and Canada explored ways to engender cooperation among the nations bordering on the South China Sea, including environmental and resource management issues.